tkn-tub/ns3-gym/doc/manual/source/attributes.rst

 But what if you've already created an instance, and you want to change the value of the attribute?
-In this example, how can we manipulate the :cpp:member:`m_maxPackets` value of the already instantiated :cpp:class:`DropTailQueue`?
+In this example, how can we manipulate the :cpp:member:`m_maxSize` value of the already instantiated :cpp:class:`DropTailQueue`?
 Here are various ways to do that.

 Changing Values
 +++++++++++++++